 You are also given the option to save the mapping configuration (checked by default) with a default name and description.
 Mapping configurations are saved with a non-empty, unique name.
 If the entered name is not unique the existing mapping configuration will be overwritten but a warning will be shown in such cases.

-If you choose not to save the mapping configuration, Maltego will save it automatically as auto-saved mapping and overwriting the existing auto-saved mapping configuration if it exists.
+If you choose not to save the mapping configuration, Maltego will save it automatically as auto-saved mapping and overwrite the existing auto-saved mapping configuration if it exists.

 Note: When the Auto-saved mapping is loaded in the Select File step, the default name will be blank forcing you to define a more descriptive name.